Managing Crop Residues for Soil Health

 Site Description

 This research was conducted on two farms in Montana that incorporate a variety of cropping systems, management practices, and harvest techniques, allowing for a comparison of soil health traits in response to crop rotations and post-harvest organic matter inputs.
-Both farms produce grains, legumes, and oil seed crops.
+Both farms produce grains, legumes, and oilseed crops.
 However, the two sites differ in their management practices, from crops included in rotations to inclusion of occasional grazing, and often in harvest practices, impacting the crop residue left on the fields after harvest.
 Further, these sites were selected because of the producer’s commitment to incorporating soil health principles in their land management practices.

 Cavin Steiger’s farm is near Forsyth, Montana, along the Yellowstone River.
 This area of east central Montana receives an average of 12.6” of precipitation annually, with an average temperature of 46.8 °F, and a cold semi-arid climate type.
 The soil is a frigid, Aridic Ustifluvent loam.
-Steiger incorporates 17 crops into rotation, including winter wheat, spring wheat, malt barley, sunflowers, canola, lentils, alfalfa hay, yellow peas, many cover crop mixes, and occasionally rotates with fallow for moisture accumulation.
+Steiger incorporates 17 crops into rotation, including winter wheat, spring wheat, malt barley, sunflowers, canola, lentil, alfalfa hay, yellow pea, many cover crop mixes, and occasionally rotates with fallow for moisture accumulation.
 He utilizes a stripper header to harvest grains and has been no-till since 2007, maximizing the crop residue left on the fields after harvest for erosion protection and moisture retention.
 This diverse crop rotation and harvest technique allows for a comparison of various legumes, oil seed crops, and cereals in rotation with their residual impacts on surface residues and soil health characteristics.

 Objective 1: To assess the impacts of different crop’s post-harvest residue on soil activity during the following growing season.